j-entra/quartz/content/WebGL.md

 > Asks how to translate emotions of a real experience (especially something as unique and as "immersive" as a music festival) to the digital landscape.

 https://dogstudio.co/cases/navy-pier/ | #aquarium
 > Built with [[Unity3D]].
 Physical experience, though.
 But I like the idea of an aquarium.
-I'm starting to think [[Game Design]] is a superior field, from the interaction, aesthetics, emotions, skill-building involved, etc.
+I'm starting to think [[game-design]] is a superior field, from the interaction, aesthetics, emotions, skill-building involved, etc.

 > Talks a little about [[Human Behavior]] and it's sources, [[Desire]], [[Emotion]], and [[Knowledge]].
 But that's it.
 Detailed process, but too wordy and not impactful enough.

 - [ ] NTS: Look at https://www.awwwards.com/ frequently.
 Great inspiration.*

 https://www.oculus.com/medal-of-honor/ | #VR
 > Like a roller coaster.
 Each scroll is controlled, but takes you on a deliberate journey.
 It's static.
 I like the implications it has for VR.
-If I feel this entranced by a simple monitor, I can only imagine how immersive [[Virtual Reality]] will be.
+If I feel this entranced by a simple monitor, I can only imagine how immersive [[virtual-reality]] will be.
 I also see stylistic choice with art.
 Definitely something that the [[Style Transfer]] via [[EbSynth]] would help with.

 https://weedensenteret.no/ | #on/cannabis
 > Learned a little about [[Cannabis]].
 Had a game, which was cool and all but not that relevant.
 Could've had a better concept, like...